munkacsimark/local-data-storage/README.md

 ---

-## About LocalStorageHandler
+## About LocalDataStorage
-`LocalStorageHandler` will be a **singleton**.
-In its constructor it validates existence/availability of the `localStorage` object on `window`.
-If localStorage isn't supported the `storage` property will be `null` and regular localStorage methods will return with `TypeError` so its recommended to wrap this methods into *try-catch* blocks.
+`LocalDataStorage` will be a **singleton**.
+In the constructor it validates existence/availability of the `localStorage` object on `window`.
+If localStorage isn't supported the `storage` property will be `null` and regular localStorage methods will return with `TypeError` so it's recommended to wrap this methods into *try-catch* blocks.
 By default `setItem` method cannot overwrites an item if it exists.
 Every method returns a boolean instead of undefined which shows success or doing nothing.

 ### Properites
 `storage` - The browsers native *localStorage* object.
 Please don't modify it from outside.